RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_essentials_database.md

 * `subscription_id` - (Required) The ID of the subscription to create the database in. **Modifying this attribute will force creation of a new resource.**
 * `name` - (Required) A meaningful name to identify the database.
-* `protocol` - (Optional) The protocol that will be used to access the database (either ‘redis’, 'memcached’ or 'stack'). **Modifying this attribute will force creation of a new resource.**
 * `resp_version` - (Optional) RESP version must be compatible with the Redis version.
 * `data_persistence` - (Optional) Rate of database data persistence (in persistent storage).
 Either: 'none', 'aof-every-1-second', 'aof-every-write', 'snapshot-every-1-hour', 'snapshot-every-6-hours' or 'snapshot-every-12-hours'.
 Default: 'none'.
 * `data_eviction` - (Optional) Data items eviction method.
 Either: 'allkeys-lru', 'allkeys-lfu', 'allkeys-random', 'volatile-lru', 'volatile-lfu', 'volatile-random', 'volatile-ttl' or 'noeviction'.
 Default: 'volatile-lru'.